amarquand/PCNtoolkit/doc/source/pages/tutorial_braincharts_apply_nm.rst

-Using lifespan models to make predictions on new data
+Braincharts: apply (transfer to new data)
 -----------------------------------------------------

 This notebook shows how to apply the coefficients from pre-estimated